Kong/docs.konghq.com/app/konnect/gateway-manager/active-tracing.md

 ---
-title: Active Tracing in Konnect
+title: Active Tracing in {{site.konnect_short_name}
 content_type: reference
+alpha:true
 ---

 Active tracing enables control plane administrators to initiate targeted "deep tracing" sessions in specific data plane nodes.
 During an active tracing session, the selected data plane generates detailed, OpenTelemetry-compatible traces for all requests matching the sampling criteria.
 The detailed spans are captured for the entire request/response lifecycle.
-These traces can be visualized with Konnect's built-in span viewer with no additional instrumentation or telemetry tools.
+These traces can be visualized with {{site.konnect_short_name}}'s built-in span viewer with no additional instrumentation or telemetry tools.

-Konnect's active tracing capability offers exclusive, in-depth insights that cannot be replicated by third-party telemetry tools.
+{{site.konnect_product_name}}'s active tracing capability offers exclusive, in-depth insights that cannot be replicated by third-party telemetry tools.
 The detailed traces generated during live active tracing session are unique to Kong and provide unparalleled visibility into system performance.

 Active Tracing adheres to OpenTelemetry naming conventions for spans and attributes, wherever possible, ensuring consistency and interoperability.